S1mpleWind/SJTU_SEP_LAB/LAB_25fall/lab6/developer_dairy.md

 1. In the Base Case of `validPathHelper` , I didn't check if the character exist in the board
 2. I didn't check if startpos equals to the possible next position
 3. change the logic of return in the loop to ensure all it can search all the branches.

+### 2).
+Wrong Answer Judging Online
+1. lack of judging **repeating** paths in player mode
+2. the sequence of judge valid word
+3. enter and space